MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

 2. Developers should never add an item as a child of itself, this will cause undefined results.

+3. Forbidden usage of the IsEnabled property include setting the property for menu items that are not a custom menu item or of type separator.

+4. Forbidden usage of the IsChecked property include setting the property for menu items that are not a custom context menu item or not of type Check Box and Radio.

+5. The `ContextMenuTargetKind` will always represent the active element that caused the context menu request.
+If there is a selection with multiple images, audio and text, for example, the element that the user selects within this selection will still be the option represented by the `ContextMenuTargetKind` enum.

 # API Notes

 1. The `ContextMenuRequested` event will only be raised if the page allows the context menu to appear.
 If the settings option for `AreDefaultContextMenusEnabled` is set to false, then the `ContextMenuRequested` event will not be raised.